pattan9955/tp/docs/team/rebeccacxy.md

 ### Project: Fridgy

-Fridgy is a Food Inventory Manager that makes it easy to reduce food waste by keeping track of what you have and when it expires.
+Fridgy is a desktop Food Inventory Manager that makes it easy to reduce food waste by keeping track of what you have and when it expires.
+The user interacts with it using a CLI, and it has a GUI created with JavaFX.
-It is a desktop app, optimized for use via CLI, with an interactive GUI to display ingredients and recipes.
 It is written in Java, and has about 14 kLoC.

-### Summary of Contributions
+Given below are my contributions to the project.

 * **New Feature**: Added the ability to manage ingredients in Fridgy
   * What it does: It allows the user to add, delete, edit and list ingredients to Fridgy.